Observations at the hive entrance

 |

-| Photo 13: By late March, the arrival of shapeless, grey or greenish pellets during the pre-flowering of birch/poplar/chestnut confirms that foragers are collecting their first propolis to ensure hygiene inside the hive (► Propolis). |
+| Photo 13: In late March, loads of shapeless grey or greenish pellets during the pre-flowering of birch/poplar/chestnut trees confirm that foragers are collecting their first propolis to maintain hygiene inside the hive (► Propolis). |

-2. In spring
+2. In Spring

 |